minuteman1911/atitya/docs/index.md

   1. Asynchronously - Maintain a predetermined order ( could be based on propagation delays, such that the one with the least delay is evaluated first ) or evaluate all nodes at random.
   2. Synchronously - Hold all the outputs of the nodes in that layer, and update them only when the whole layer is processed.

-  It is not known which approach would work and which wouldn't, both should be tried and tested.
+Approach #1 seems plausible and is in the roadmap of development.
+Approach #2 seems difficult to implement.
 Currently, neither is implemented in Kobe in its entirety.
-Approach #1 seems plausible and is in the roadmap of development.
-Approach #2 seems not only impractical but also difficult to implement.

  ### Current implementation in Kobe
   In Kobe, a small group of Nodes are processed in batches.
 These batches are put on the global queue sequentially, but they are picked up by the workers randomly.
 Thus, it can very well be considered as random.